-The Coastal and Estuarine Land Conservation Program (CELCP) was established by NOAA in 2002 to help coastal states acquire and protect threatened coastal & estuarine lands with significant ecological value (such as conservation, recreation, ecological, historical, or aesthetic values) or lands that are threatened by conversion from a natural or recreational state to other uses.
+The Coastal and Estuarine Land Conservation Program (CELCP) was established by NOAA in 2002 to help coastal states acquire and protect threatened coastal and estuarine lands with significant ecological value, such as conservation, recreation, ecological, historical or aesthetic values, or lands that are threatened by conversion from a natural or recreational state to other uses.
 NOAA's Office of Ocean and Coastal Resource Management (OCRM) administers the program, which provides up to \$3 million dollars for each eligible project.
 CELCP funds must be matched equally by non-federal funds.

 In order to participate in the program, states must submit a CELCP plan to NOAA for approval.
 Though participation in the CELCP is voluntary, it is restricted to states that have a coastal management program approved by NOAA or a National Estuarine Research Reserve (NERR).
 Florida is eligible to participate in the CELCP because it satisfies both requirements.
-The FCMP was approved by NOAA in 1981 while the Apalachicola NERR was designated in 1979, the Guana-Tolomato-Matanzas NERR was designated in 1999, and the Rookery Bay NERR was designated in 1978.
-Additionally, in November 2008, Florida became the 5th state to have its CELCP plan formally approved by OCRM.
+The FCMP was approved by NOAA in 1981 while the Rookery Bay NERR was designated in 1978, the Apalachicola NERR was designated in 1979 and the Guana-Tolomato-Matanzas NERR was designated in 1999.
+Additionally, in September 2008, Florida became the 5th state to have its CELCP plan formally approved by OCRM.